facebook

 Modern Female Preachers and Teachers

 Today, many Christian women serve as evangelists, Bible teachers, authors, and missionaries.
 They preach the word of truth in churches, conferences, and online ministries.
-While not all traditions recognize them as church leaders or pastors, their good works in teaching and spreading the good news are widely affirmed.
+While not all traditions recognize them as church leaders or pastors, their good works and teaching the good news are widely affirmed.

 Conclusion